tdilauro/Simplified-wiki/Product-Story-Intake.md

 _SUMMARY DESCRIPTION_: This allows the user to establish their credentials using the already established credentials on the platform the are using.
 #####Confirmation Criteria
 * The App can us my iCoud ID (iOS)
-* The App can use my SIM ID and or Android Device ID (if applicatble)
+* The App can use my SIM ID and or Android Device ID (if applicable)
 ***

 ### Homescreen has scrollable Lanes of available material [James]